 Our carefully designed menus are nutrient-dense and primarily plant-based, with an emphasis on clean, whole, organic and sustainable ingredients.
 Our food items contain herbs and spices which have traditionally been used to support the natural healing and recovery ability from medical treatments.

 Through the gift of healthy food and the support of a caring community, our wish is to nourish our recipients and their families during their health care journey and assist in relieving some stress.

 Our Program & Recipient Criteria

-We deliver the meals on Wednesday mornings to our recipients and their families who live within approximately 30-45 minutes or about 10-12 miles from our kitchen*, located at the Kane County Fairgrounds in St Charles.
-The map to the right is an approximate radius of our service area
+We deliver the meals on Wednesday mornings to our recipients and their families who live within approximately 30-45 minutes or about 12 miles from our kitchen*, located at the Kane County Fairgrounds in St Charles.
+The map to the right is an approximation of our service area.

 If you or someone you care for are interested in becoming a Fox Valley Food for Health Recipient, the following criteria should be met:

 - The recipient must live within 30-40 minutes of our Kitchen.*